GameSportsNet-Tracker/Rulebooks/www.vct.gg/rules.md

 Coaches are only allowed to talk to players and others during the Agent and Map selection process for each Match, timeouts, half-times and in between Maps (if applicable).
 Coaches are only permitted to be in the Match Area during Agent and Map selection, Timeouts, Half-Times, and in between Maps.
 For the purposes of online competition, any room in which the player competes will be considered part of the Match Area.

+Players are permitted to share their live gameplay footage with their coach in real-time.